 Note that, in the above examples:

-Further examples of the Excel Binom.Dist.Range function can be found on the Microsoft Office website.
+For further examples of the Excel Binom.Dist.Range function, see the Microsoft Office website.

 If you get an error from the Excel Binom.Dist.Range Function, this is likely to be one of the following:`

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|